Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 How is liability determined after a truck accident?

-The officer’s conclusion as to who is at fault is not admissible in court.
+The officer’s conclusion about who is at fault is not admissible in court.
 The officer can only testify to statements that people made to him and to what the officer personally witnessed at the scene.
 The officer’s determination of liability is not enforceable in court.
-Often, the officer made their determination based on a limited set of information and without an opportunity to present all the facts.
+Often, the officer made their determination based on limited information and without an opportunity to present all the facts.
 The officer’s decision, however, can go a long way in settling a case.
 On the other hand, it can be a significant impediment to resolving a claim if there is a dispute.

-Only a judge or jury has the final say of who was liable for a truck accident, so if the officer’s determination was not in your favor, do not panic.
-However, the officer is somewhat of a neutral party, and so their opinion tends to carry significant weight with the insurance companies when determining fault for an early settlement.
-If the collision report is against you, it may be harder to settle the case because of the liability issues, but it is not conclusive.
+Only a judge or jury has the final say of who is liable for a truck accident, so if the officer’s determination is not in your favor, do not panic.
+However, the officer is somewhat of a neutral party, so their opinion tends to carry significant weight with the insurance companies when determining fault for an early settlement.
+If the collision report is against you, it may be harder to settle the case because of the liability issues, but it is inconclusive.

 • The driver’s employer